 My name is Daniel Deacon.
-I'm from the UK, and I am currently working and travelling in Europe after teaching and working in Seoul, South Korea on and off since 2004.
+I'm from the UK, and I am currently based in Ashby-de-la-Zouch in Leicestershire after teaching and working in Seoul, South Korea on and off since 2004.

-I have always had a passion for the English language, being an avid reader and creative writer, and I have channeled this into my career as a teacher, writer, proofreader and copy editor.
+I have always had a passion for the English language, being an avid reader and creative writer, and I have channelled this into my career as a teacher, writer, proofreader and copy editor.

 I began my career as a freelance proofreader and copy editor with Compass Media in 2012, working on a series of English textbooks for middle school students.